Master Mervyn the Magnificent and his awe-inspiring, automatic Atelier!

 Quicksand (Ul'dah)

-There's a trapdoor in the planter above the Quicksand well where a trapdoor is hidden and a bundled-up rope-ladder.
+There's a trapdoor hidden in the planter above the Quicksand well along with a bundled-up rope-ladder.
 The apprentices have been known to emerge from the trapdoor, throw the rope-ladder over the edge, and scurry down to the floor below.

 Clockmaker's Shop (Ishgard)